httpJunkie/ottoman-new-user/tutorial/index.md

 );
 ```

-*I condensed the creation of the object and the save into one chunk of code so that it will be easy to delete afterwards.
+*I condensed the creation of the object and the save into one chunk of code so that it will be easy to delete afterward.
 This is just a test document as we do not own a dragon.*

 Stop your server (Control + C), and once the above code is added run `node server` again and we will see 3 errors and one success message.